Zephyr709/MUN/comp-2001/Assignment1/readme.md

 Assume that a bank maintains a credit card account for each customer.
 The credit card account offers convenience to users by allowing them to make purchases without having to carry cash, and by allowing them to pay the balance within a certain duration without incurring any fines.
 Each purchase or pay balance can be considered as a transaction.

-Create two classes: CreditCard and Transaction.
+### Create two classes: CreditCard and Transaction

-The CreditCard class should store the following information for each customer:
+#### The CreditCard class should store the following information for each customer

 - Customer name (a String)